• Skip to content

 You have your stipend/salary that serves as your take-home pay; this is potentially taxable, even if you don’t receive an official tax form about it and you didn’t have any taxes withheld.
 In fact, I’ll say you’re very likely to end up owing tax on it unless it’s quite low and/or you have a lot of tax deductions and/or credits.

-You also have another kind of potentially taxable income if you are funded: the money that pays your tuition and fees.
+You also have another kind of potentially taxable income if you are funded: the money that pays your tuition, fees, and other education expenses.
 Your university might refer to this as scholarships, waivers, remissions, etc. Even if this money never passes through your personal bank account, it does pass through your name via your student account, which makes it potentially taxable to you as an individual.
 There is a very high chance you can use an education tax benefit to reduce your taxable income and/or reduce your tax due, but you have to sit down and do the arithmetic on it, not just assume that you won’t owe any tax on it.
 (In fact, doing the arithmetic may very well help you pay even less tax than if you ignored it!)
 This guide shows you exactly how to do that.

 Further reading: